 O2C solutions can benefit distributors as well.
 With O2C solutions in place, distributors can gain greater transparency and better understanding of their purchasing capabilities.
 These solutions can also provide insights to help distributors ensure timely deliveries, and improve buyer relationships.

 Among the new solutions helping manufacturers, distributors and buyers to keep their cash-flow operations running smoothly is Credit-as-a-Service (CaaS), providing lines of credit and automated accounts receivable (AR) processes to users.
 Having CaaS solutions in place allows manufacturers to pursue expansion efforts by paying those manufacturers seamlessly within the agreed upon payment terms.
 These solutions can also free manufacturers from manual tasks, such as collecting payments and matching invoices with purchase order numbers.

 Issues with cash flow can put a wrench in a business’ operations.
 This makes having the right cash-receivable solutions in place a must for distributors.
 Packaging solutions and distribution firm Rocket Industrial is using O2C solutions to ensure timely payments from its clients, which include Fortune 500 companies and smaller firms, the latter of which sometimes need financing assistance to make purchases.

 In the Playbook’s feature story, Traci Leffel, Rocket Industrial’s director of finance, tells PYMNTS how O2C solutions can offer distributors peace of mind when addressing the different payment needs of various clients.

-You can read the full article and download the playbook on PYMNTS.com.
+You can read the full article on PYMNTS.com.